Undecidability of the Spectral Gap (full version): Encoding QTMs in local Hamiltonians

-{\value{enumi}} \end{enumerate} Moreover, if $M$ is proper on input given by the unary representation of $L-K-3$, then: \begin{enumerate} {\value{tmpcounter}} \item The computational history state always encodes $\Omega(\abs{\Sigma\times Q}^L)$ time-steps.
+{\value{enumi}} \end{enumerate} Moreover, if $M$ is proper on input given by the unary representation of $L-K-3$, then: \begin{enumerate} {\value{tmpcounter}} \item The computational history state always encodes $\Omega(\zeta^L)$ time-steps, where $\zeta=\abs{\Sigma\times Q}$ \footnote{This choice of $\zeta$ guarantees that the QTM $M$ has enough time to halt (if it is going to halt) within this number of time-steps in the finite tape segment available.}.
 If $M$ halts in fewer than the number of encoded time steps, exactly one $\ket{\psi_t}$ has support on a state $\ket{\top}$ that encodes a halting state of the QTM.
 The remaining time steps of the evolution encoded in the history state leave $M$'s tape unaltered, and have zero overlap with $\ket{\top}$.

 \item If $M$ runs out of tape within a time $T$ less than the number of encoded time steps (i.e.\ in time-step $T+1$ it would move its head before the starting cell or beyond cell $L-3$), the computational history state only encodes the evolution of $M$ up to time $T$.
 The remaining steps of the evolution encoded in the computational history state leave $M$'s tape unaltered.